 - Cut the butternut squash in half length-ways and scoop out the seeds.

-- Spray a little frylight or syn a little oil (we prefer to use oil and syn it as its better but do what you prefer) and place the butternut squash flesh side down onto a baking tray and roast for 60 – 75 minutes, turning the squash over half way through cooking.
+- Spray a little frylight or syn a little oil (we prefer to use oil and syn it as its better but do what you prefer), season with sea salt and place the butternut squash flesh side down onto a baking tray and roast for 60 – 75 minutes, turning the squash over half way through cooking.
 NOTE: Don’t over bake as we will be cooking it further in the next few steps, you want it to be soft enough to scoop out the flesh but not too soft that its mushy.

-- Once baked remove from the oven and leave it to cool.
+- Once baked remove from the oven and leave it to cool so you can handle it.

 - Meanwhile while the squash is cooking prepare the stuffing.

-- In a pan saute the carrot, courgette, onion, celery and garlic until beginning to brown.
+- In a pan saute the carrot, sprouts, onion, celery and garlic until beginning to brown.

 - Add the rice and stock and bring to the boil.

 - Turn down to a simmer and cover with a lid and continue to simmer for 20 – 30 minutes or until the rice is fully cooked and the stock absorbed (check your packet of rice instructions as you may need to cook for a little longer and may need a little more water).

-- Mash the sausages and roughly break the mixture up, gently fry the mixture in a pan until heated through, add to the rice along with the thyme and sage and stir through the cranberries until everything is mixed.
+- Mash the sausages and roughly break the mixture up, gently fry the mixture in a pan until heated through, add to the rice along with the thyme and sage, drain the water from the cranberries and stir these through until everything is mixed.

 - When the butternut is cool enough to handle score all the way around about half an inch away from the edge and scoop out the flesh, being careful not to cut through the skin, dice the flesh into small pieces and stir into the stuffing mixture.
 Season to taste.